 For tiers, the Controller automatically recognizes distinct logical tiers based on traffic flow between the nodes and associates the nodes to individual tiers accordingly.
 All tiers belong to a single business application, MyApp.
 As you learn more about how you want to organize your applications in AppDynamics, you can change the names of nodes, tiers, or business applications in the Controller UI or in the configuration.

-Download and Install the Agent in the JVM
+Install the Agent on the App Server

 After you download the agent, install it to your app server.
 The final window of the Agent Download Wizard includes brief instructions for installing the agent.